nottinghamtec/Main-Website/content/venues/den_and_live.md

 title = "The Den and Live"
 weight = 3

-summary = "University of Nottingham's purpose built performance space, at the heart of the Students' Union building"
+summary = "University of Nottingham's purpose built performance space, at the heart of the Students' Union building."

 photos = [
   "/imgs/venues/live/live-2015.jpg",